core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 recipient.
 This provides a basic keep-alive function that can refresh NAT bindings.

-If a client does not receive any response for some time after sending a CoAP request (or, similarly, when a client observes a resource and it does not receive any notification for some time), it can send a CoAP Ping Signaling message ({{sec-ping}}) to test the connection and verify that the server is responsive.
+If a CoAP client does not receive any response for some time after sending a CoAP request (or, similarly, when a client observes a resource and it does not receive any notification for some time), it can send a CoAP Ping Signaling message ({{sec-ping}}) to test the connection and verify that the CoAP server is responsive.

 # CoAP over WebSockets {#websockets-overview}